python-summit/python-summit.github.io/content/pages/index.rst

 **HSR University of Applied Sciences in Rapperswil**.

 This summit is all about the programming language you love!
-Discover the wide field of Python applications, hear how others use the snake and meet Swiss Pythonistas.
+Discover the wide field of Python applications, hear how others use the language and meet Swiss Pythonistas.
 The conference is suited for all skill levels, from early beginners to expert developers.